What is a rheumatic disease?

 - Alopecia areata.

-Systemic–onset juvenile arthritis is a rheumatic disease characterized by high fevers, skin signs (in 95%) and arthritis.
-Lymphadenopathy, myalgia and abdominal pain may be present.
+Systemic–onset juvenile arthritis is a form of juvenile idiopathic arthritis characterised by high fevers, arthritis, and skin signs (in 95% of cases).
+Lymphadenopathy, myalgia, and abdominal pain may be present.
 Key signs include:

-- Macular exanthema (90%) — non-pruritic and transient exanthema in acutely febrile patients.
-Discrete macules often on the trunk, koebnerisation is common.
+- Macular exanthema — this presents as non-pruritic and transient exanthema in 90% of acutely febrile patients with discrete macules often occurring on the trunk; koebnerisation is common

-- Rheumatoid nodule-like lesions — characterised by nodules on the extensor surfaces, that are clinically and histologically indistinguishable from RA.
+- Rheumatoid nodule-like lesions — characterised by nodules on the extensor surfaces, that are clinically and histologically indistinguishable from rheumatoid arthritis.

 Hallmark signs of relapsing polychondritis are:

-- Auricular inflammation (85%) — ear cartilage swelling, erythema and pain
+- Auricular inflammation — presenting as ear cartilage swelling, erythema and pain in 85% of cases

-- Nasal cartilage inflammation (65%) — nasal pain, rhinorrhoea (runny nose), and epistaxis in 65% of cases
+- Nasal cartilage inflammation — characterised by nasal pain, rhinorrhoea (runny nose), and epistaxis in 65% of cases

 - Saddle-nose deformity.

-- Non-specific vasculitic signs, which are present in 12% of patients with relapsing polychondritis
+- Non-specific vasculitic signs — these are present in 12% of patients with relapsing polychondritis

 Psoriatic arthritis is a form of spondyloarthropathy that can be associated with psoriasis.
-Psoriasis typically presents with red scaly plaques on scalp and extensor surfaces as well as nail dystrophy.
-There are subtypes of psoriasis with specific skin signs.
+Psoriasis typically presents with red scaly plaques on the scalp and the extensor surfaces as well as nail psoriasis.
+There are subtypes of psoriasis with specific skin signs; these include:

 Uncommon forms of psoriasis

-Systemic vasculitis is a heterogenous group of disorders with inflammation of blood vessel walls.
-The skin and blood vessels have a close anatomical and physiological relationship, hence skin signs are common in vasculitis.
+Systemic vasculitis is a heterogeneous group of disorders presenting with inflammation of the blood vessel walls.
+The skin and blood vessels have a close anatomical and physiological relationship; hence, skin signs are common in vasculitis.
+These include: